jaeksoft/opensearchserver/src/doc/en/documentation/tutorials%7Cgetting_started%7C3/functionalities%7CDiscovering_OpenSearchServer_functionalities.md

 - **Website list**.
 A list of URLs, which can include wildcards (noted with a * character).
 This allows for the full or partial indexation of a website.
 - **Exclusion list**.
 Another list of URLs that can use wildcards, but this one excludes pages from being indexed.
 - **URL parameters filtering**.
 It is possible to ignore unimportant data in URLs (for instance, session parameters)
 - **URLs browser**.
-This interface is used to review all known URLs and their status (index, unindexed, 404 error, etc.)
+This interface is used to review all known URLs and their status (indexed, unindexed, 404 error, etc.)
 - **Crawl process manager**.
 This interface is used to monitor the indexation process - number of simultaneous threads, crawling speed for each site, number of pages per session, etc.
 - **Manual crawling**.
 Used to test the indexation of a given URL.
 - **Proxy**.
 An HTTP and/or HTTPS proxy can be used while indexing.